SASC Conference 2026

 Armande Fryatt

-This presentation explores how assessors can move beyond isolated test scores to develop a rich, balanced understanding of the whole learner.
-It emphasises the importance of background information, qualitative observation, and the learner’s lived experience in making robust diagnostic decisions.
-The session highlights practical ways to gather and integrate developmental, educational, and contextual information, strengthen qualitative analysis, and write coherent, accessible reports that protect self‑esteem and lead to meaningful, strengths‑based recommendations.
+This presentation focuses on the co‑occurring developmental difficulties commonly seen alongside dyslexia and dyscalculia.
+It explores how assessors can move beyond isolated test scores to build a rich, balanced understanding of the whole learner.
+Emphasising the value of background information, qualitative observation, and the learner’s lived experience, the session supports robust and thoughtful diagnostic decision‑making.
+Practical strategies are shared for gathering and integrating developmental, educational, and contextual information, strengthening qualitative analysis, and producing clear, accessible reports that protect self‑esteem and lead to meaningful, strengths‑based recommendations.

 Wednesday 3 June 2026 2:30pm